Michael Soosairaj: ATK

 Before the start of the 2019–20 season, Indian Super League side ATK activated the release clause of Michael Soosairaj as ₹90 lakh Soosairaj scored against Mumbai City FC this season, assisting ATK in a 2–0 win.

-ATK Mohun Bagan
+Mohun Bagan

-After the merger of ATK and Mohun Bagan, Soosairaj joined ATK Mohun Bagan, and was included in twenty-two men squad by manager Antonio Lopez Habas for the team's 2021 AFC Cup inter-zonal semifinal match against Uzbek side Nasaf.
+After the merger of ATK and Mohun Bagan, Soosairaj joined Mohun Bagan, and was included in twenty-two men squad by manager Antonio Lopez Habas for the team's 2021 AFC Cup inter-zonal semifinal match against Uzbek side Nasaf.

 Odisha

 On 28 May 2022, the Juggernauts secured the signature of Soosairaj, on a two-year deal.

 Personal life

 His elder brother Michael Regin is also a professional footballer.